lambdaclass/cairo_native/DEVELOPER-GUIDE.md

 # Cairo Native Development Guide

-This is a guide to get you started into being a full fledge Cairo Native developer!
+This is a guide to get you started into being a Cairo Native developer!

 Here you will learn about the code layout, MLIR and more.